-(5) Subregulation (6) has effect for the purposes of paragraph (b) of the definition of “external serious drug offence” in section 32A(3) of the Act.
+(5) Subregulation (6) has effect for the purposes of paragraph (b) of the definition of external serious drug offence in section 32A(3) of the Act.

 (6) An offence against a provision of the Commonwealth Criminal Code specified in the Table to this subregulation is prescribed to correspond to an offence against the repealed section 233B of the Customs Act 1901 of the Commonwealth.